The Single Parents Guide to Taking on Walt Disney World

 Tips for Single Parents at Disney World

-That’s where budgeting comes in.
-First, you’ll want to list all the overhead expenses and compare the costs.
-Then, at some point, you might need to examine whether or not it’s cheaper to stay off-site or on-site.
+That’s where budgeting comes into play.
+If you’ve read any of our vacation planning series, you know budgeting is our first and most important factor.
+You’ll want to start with a list of expenses and compare costs for travel arrangements, accommodations, and other factors.
+Then, at some point, you might need to examine whether staying off or on-site is more reasonable.
 You might even consider driving over flying.

-If you start with, “I have $2000 to take my three children to Disney World for seven days next October.”
-Then you might not ever get past the initial planning process.
-So figure out what the trip’s cost will look like first, and then plan when and how you can meet that goal.
+If you start with, “I have $2000.00 to take my three children to Disney World for seven days next October, ” you might never get past the initial planning process.
+So figure out what the trip’s cost will be first, and then plan when and how you can meet that goal.
+You can sign up for our free budgeting course below to receive your first lesson.

 This is a big one.
 Whether you drive or fly will depend on overall expense.
 Do you have airline miles benefits as a frequent flyer or from a credit card?
 Can these be applied to your trip?